Overview and Description

 Other

 Low-intensity resistance training combined with blood flow restriction (BFR) is gaining favor as an alternative means to increase muscular strength and hypertrophy.
-External pressure is applied to the area of interest and maintains arterial inflow while occluding venous outflow to the area.67 Compared with low-load training, low-load BFR is more effective and tolerable, making it a good musculoskeletal rehabilitation tool in patients who would otherwise be unable to perform heavy-load training to increase muscular strength.68 Potential safety issues of BFR include muscle necrosis and thrombus formation.
-Participants must be monitored closely by a qualified provider.
-BFR resistance exercise may be performed 2 to 3 times weekly for the same muscles, but higher frequencies may be implemented depending on individual training status and goals.
-Along with closely monitoring “time under occlusion,” it is also important to release pressure between sets to allow for adequate reperfusion.67
+External pressure is applied to the area of interest and maintains arterial inflow while occluding venous outflow to the area.
+A recent meta-analysis of 20 studies shows that BFR in combination with resistance training achieves similar muscle strength and thickness when compared to high intensity resistance training.19 BFR resistance exercise may be performed 2 to 3 times weekly for the same muscles utilizing 50-80% of arterial occlusion pressure, but higher frequencies may be implemented depending on individual training status and goals.
+Along with closely monitoring “time under occlusion,” it is also important to release pressure between sets to allow for adequate reperfusion.
+Potential safety issues of BFR include muscle necrosis and thrombus formation.
+Participants must be monitored closely by a qualified provider.19

-Most exercise research is focused on outcomes for healthy adults.
+Most exercise research has focused on outcomes for healthy adults, leaving significant gaps in the optimal exercise regimens for patients with chronic diseases, physical disabilities, or older adults.
 While current guidelines are available for the volume, intensity, and frequency of exercise for healthy individuals, additional research is needed to determine what guidelines would be beneficial for other specific populations.
 Further investigation into these disease processes will better emphasize the preventative and curative effects of exercise.
 Additionally, longitudinal studies to investigate how exercise impacts a person over a lifetime will also be helpful in further defining its role in maintaining overall health.
 Other directions include research and guidelines for those with physical disabilities, both congenital and acquired.
 The focus on acquired disability and aging will become more important in our nation as the American population becomes older and faces new health challenges.
 Additionally, accessibility to exercise at home with a personal trainer will continue to expand with growing comfort in telehealth and virtual communication platforms.
-As research and literature becomes more robust over time, it will become more evident that therapeutic exercise, when used in conjunction with medications and procedures, will lead to improved outcomes in our patients.
+Research is lacking on the effectiveness and accessibility of home-based and telehealth exercise interventions.
+As research and literature become more robust over time, it will likely become even more evident that therapeutic exercise, when used in conjunction with medications and procedures, will lead to improved outcomes in our patients.

 References